VBTI-development/onedl-mmdeploy/docs/en/02-how-to-run/useful_tools.md

 ## torch2onnx

-This tool can be used to convert PyTorch model from OpenMMLab to ONNX.
+This tool can be used to convert PyTorch model from OneDL Lab to ONNX.

 ### Usage